Multinomah Falls sign

 From Wikipedia, the free encyclopedia

-Below: Karen Duquette and her sister in the parking lot with the 620-foot tall Multnomah Falls in the background, the tallest waterfall in the State of Oregon.
+Below: Karen Duquette and her younger sister in the parking lot with the 620-foot tall Multnomah Falls in the background, the tallest waterfall in the State of Oregon.
 The two RV Gypsies picked Ilse up at the airport and this was their first stop, even before reaching the RV of the two RV Gypsies at the campground.
 What a great way to welcome Ilse to Oregon and the life-style of the two RV Gypsies.
 Ilse lives in southern California.

 Karen Duquette and her sister in the parking lot with Multnomah Falls in the background.